DOCtorActoAntohich/project-o/Docs/Language Specification.md

 ### Class declarations

-At compile time a compiler should know (i.e. a programmer should define):
+At compile time, a compiler should know (i.e. a programmer should define):
   - Name, the type of **fields**, and their initial values.
   - Names of **methods**, possibly followed by a list of parameters (which obey the rules for fields), and a return value if it's not void.
   - Special methods - **Constructors**.